nununoisy/gb-presenter-rs/README.md

 and [Slint][slint].
 The visualization design is essentially a port of the piano roll from [RusticNES][rusticnes].
-It supports playing music from GBS files and from save files for most versions of [Little Sound Dj][lsdj].
+It supports playing music from GBS files, VGM files exported from [Furnace][furnace]/[DefleMask][deflemask], and from save files for most versions of [Little Sound Dj][lsdj].

 ## Functionality

-GBPresenter runs your GBS or LSDj ROM in SameBoy and captures the state of the APU channels every frame.
+GBPresenter runs your GBS, VGM, or LSDj ROM in SameBoy and captures the state of the APU channels every frame.
 It then generates a visualization and feeds it to FFmpeg to be encoded as a video.

 ## Features

-- Supports GBS files and LSDj ROM+SAV.
+- Supports GBS files, VGM files, and LSDj ROM+SAV.
+    - VGM support is made possible by [Pegmode's GBS driver][pegmode-driver].
-    - Support for additional formats (LSDSNG, VGM, GBTPlayer) is planned.
+    - Support for additional formats (LSDSNG, GBTPlayer) is planned.
 - Built on SameBoy for extremely accurate sound emulation.
     - It usually sounds just as good as a recording of a DMG with a ProSound mod.
 - Outputs a video file:
     - Customizable resolution (default 1080p) at 59.97 FPS (the GameBoy's true framerate).
     - MPEG-4 container with fast-start (`moov` atom at beginning of file).
-    - Matroska (MKV) containers are also supported.
+    - Matroska (MKV) and QuickTime (MOV) containers are also supported.
     - yuv420p H.264 video stream encoded with libx264, crf: 16.
+    - If using QuickTime, ProRes 4444 streams encoded with prores_ks are also supported.
     - Stereo AAC LC audio stream encoded with FFmpeg's aac encoder, bitrate: 384k.
 - Video files are suitable for direct upload to most websites:
     - Outputs the recommended format for YouTube, Twitter, and Discord (w/ Nitro).